Vermont

 Go deeper with the Vermont guides

-The complete Vermont birding, native-plant, wildflower, and night-sky guides — or the whole year in one bundle.
+The complete Vermont birding, native-plant, and night-sky references — or the whole year, week by week, in one book.

 Same month elsewhere: May in Virginia · May in Washington · May in West Virginia